 1629 - The First Congregational Society is founded by Puritan pioneers of the Massachusetts Bay Company.

 1630 - There is a threat of charter revocation, and the colonists respond by preparing a defense.
-Roger Williams cuts the cross out of the English flag as an act of defiance.
+Governor John Endicott cuts the cross out of the English flag as an act of defiance.

 1643 - Winter Island is created as a fort, originally named after King William.